 This is a lovely, remote campground on Early Winter Creeks at mile marker 175 off Highway 20.
 Private, flat campsites are nestled amid towering pines, some right on the creek.
 Children like watching pack-trip expeditions take off from the camp's Driveway Butte trailhead.

 This little store includes exceptional pastries and expresso and high-quality but limited groceries.
 T-shirts or mugs with the store's iconic goat, an emblem of nearby Goat Peak, make a great souvenir.

-Rent mountain bikes at Jack's Hut at the Freestone Inn and explore part of the gentle, scenic 17-mile trail system linking Mazama to Winthrop along the Methow River.
+Rent mountain bikes at Goat's Beard Mountain Supplies and explore part of the gentle, scenic 17-mile trail system linking Mazama to Winthrop along the Methow River.
 (The Freestone is also a lovely splurge for an overnight stay if you want to forego tent sleeping one night).

-About ten miles from downtown Winthrop, this full-service campground is considered one of the best fall camping grounds in the state because of its spectacular leaf show.
+About 10 miles from downtown Winthrop, this full-service campground is considered one of the best fall-camping grounds in the state because of its spectacular leaf show.
 The campsite has a swimming beach, showers and a fishing dock.
-Request one of the lake-edge sites when you make your reservation at www.recreation.gov.
+Request one of the lake-edge sites when you make your reservation at washington.goingtocamp.com.

 Play: Sheri's Sweet Shoppe

 Enjoy a round of Wild West 18-hole mini-golf and some homemade ice cream or delicious fudge while sitting on one of the old saddle seats at Sheri's Sweet Shoppe.
 Then visit the Shafer Museum, an Old West complex of authentic pioneer buildings, including a post office, printing press, homesteads, and gold mine overlooking the mountains and town.